cs684-umass/proj-group-09/assignment-2/README_2.md

 * Generating templates and keywords and setting up the synthetic dataset with variable number of sentences and keywords in each entry was done with AI
 * A boilerplate bi-directional LSTM implementation was generated with AI and then hyperparameters were tuned
-* Averaging weights logic after each round for federated learning was generated with AI
+* Averaging weights logic after each round for federated learning and general scaffolding using psuedocode was generated with AI
 * Plotting the 3 separate graphs was done using AI
 * Formatting this README